 When you open an audio or video file, you'll see a playback toolbar at the bottom of the screen.
-From here, you can play and pause the video, toggle mute, adjust the volume, and adjust the playback speed.
+From here, you can play and pause the video, adjust the playback speed, toggle mute, and adjust the volume.

-Once processed, a transcript is automatically created of all speech found in your A/V files, which can be searched using CaseFleet's powerful search features.
-You can show or hide the transcription window by clicking on the Transcript button in the menu bar along the top of the Reviewer.
+Once processed, a transcript is automatically created of all speech found in your A/V files, which can be searched using CaseFleet's powerful full-text search feature.
+You can show or hide the transcription window by clicking on the Transcript button in the menu bar at the top of the Reviewer.

-Note: The accuracy of a transcription depends upon the quality of the audio in the original file.
+Note: The accuracy of transcription depends upon the quality of the audio in the original file.

 Creating Citations for A/V Files